teknico/snabb/src/program/lwaftr/doc/README.rfccompliance.md

 For all provisioning processes, the lifetime of binding table entries MUST be synchronized with the lifetime of address allocations."_

-Snabb-lwaftr alpha does not participate in provisioning process.
+Snabb lwAFTR alpha does not participate in provisioning process.
 Its binding table information is found in a text file, which could be updated out of band by the user.